 1. Learn some Spanish

 Knowing some Spanish will pay dividends throughout your trip, as you can negotiate better deals and will be ripped off much less often.
-Everyone is out looking for gringos with deep pockets to sell to, but if you can speak Spanish and connect with the locals a bit more, they’ll see you less as a typical tourist.
+Everyone is out looking for gringos with a lot of money to spend, but if you can speak Spanish you can connect with the locals a bit more, and they’ll see you less as a typical tourist.

 If you don’t already know Spanish, be sure to bring some audio lessons along for your bus journeys, or take some Spanish classes locally.
 I wrote some tips about learning Spanish while traveling.